wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

   - config (optional)

-    - Additional settings for installation other than the default settings, such as when using an Intel compiler
+    - Additional settings for installation other than the default settings, such as when using the Intel Compiler

 - In addition to the above, the following file directories are also available.

   - list_maversion.sh

-    - A script that summarizes the version.sh information in each directory
+    - A script that summarizes the information of ``version.sh`` in each directory

   - util.sh